 - Most produce stays fresh longer in a sealed container like reusable silicon pouches, containers or reusable storage bags.

 - Not everything goes in the refrigerator.
-EatingWell has a handy chart to help you organize and store your produce.
+Here’s a handy list to help you organize and store your produce.

 - You should always wash your produce before you eat it, but getting it dry is the key to success.
 If you don’t have a salad spinner yet, it’s time.
 You don’t want to put wet leaves in your fridge and you don’t want your dinner salad too wet right before the meal.
 A salad spinner will help you out of this pickle.
 And don’t let your berries stay wet.
 Wash them gently and store them in a container where they won’t rest on the bottom.